top of page

 box.label(text="Intended Use:", icon="INFO")

-box.label(text="script that exports each tag as a separate .dae file.
-It")
+box.label(text="exports each tag as a separate .obj file.")

 box = layout.box()